etendosoftware/docs/docs/user-guide/etendo-classic/optional-features/bundles/platform-extensions/oauth-authentication.md

 ## OAuth Provider

-Once in the OAuth Provider window in `application`> `oauth-provider`, there are some necessary fields to configure:
+Once in the OAuth Provider window in `application`> `oauth-provider`, it is necessary to add the user authentication URL in the **API OAuth URL field**.
+This URL is taken from the user’s bank provider.

-- **API OAuth URL**: the URL to add in this field corresponds to the user authentication.

-- **API Resource URL field in Bank Integration PSD2 section**: add the URL from where the user will get the data after the authentication process.
+![alt text](<../../../../../assets/user-guide/etendo-classic/optional-features/bundles/platform-extensions/oauthprovider-0 .png>)

 !!!info
-        Both URLs are taken from the user’s bank provider.

-- **Provider Type**: Choose the preferred provider type from where the token will be generated and the consent given to get the bank statement information needed.

-![alt text](<../../../../../assets/user-guide/etendo-classic/optional-features/bundles/platform-extensions/oauthprovider-0 .png>)
+        Once the necessary fields are configured in the OAuth Provider window, go back to the [PSD2 Bank Integration](../financial-extensions/psd2-bank-integration.md) section to continue with the bank statement generation process.